yuliyagk/ReDI-DS-2021-final-project/README.md

 DATA FOR ORBIT CLASS PREDICTION
 It is based on prediction process.
-Data was generated without including unnecessary columns.
+Data was generated without including of the unnecessary columns.

 INLUCED: